gusanmaz/InternshipFormGenerator/README.md

 Some students to choose to capitalize their surnames but not everyone.
 There was variability between font family, font size and text color choices.
-Added to that form was a docx Word document :man_facepalming: It was really annoying to see one page document rendered in multiple pages when you open it using Libre Office.
+Added to that form was a docx Word document :man_facepalming: It was really annoying to see one page document rendered in multiple pages when you open it using LibreOffice.

 If information about necessary information is recorded in a CSV file in proper way, this program generates painful-to-work forms automatically as PDF files and